-The concept of quasiaverages was introduced by Bogoliubov on the basis of an analysis of manyparticle systems with a degenerate statistical equilibrium state.
+The concept of quasiaverages was introduced by Bogoliubov on the basis of an analysis of many-particle systems with a degenerate statistical equilibrium state.
 Such states are inherent to various physical many-particle systems.
-Those are liquid helium in the superfluid phase, metals in the superconducting state, magnets in the ferromagnetically ordered state, liquid crystal states, the states of superfluid nuclear matter, etc.
+Those are

 In many-body interacting systems, the symmetry is important in classifying different phases and in understanding the phase transitions between them.
-According to Bogoliubov's ideas [3, 15, 4, 112, 107] in each condensed phase, in addition to the normal process, there is an anomalous process (or processes) which can take place because of the long-range internal field, with a corresponding propagator.
-Additionally, the Goldstone theorem [18] states that, in a system in which a continuous symmetry is broken (i.e. a system such that the ground state is not invariant under the operations of a continuous unitary group whose generators commute with the Hamiltonian), there exists a collective mode with frequency vanishing, as the momentum goes to zero.
-For manyparticle systems on a lattice, this statement needs a proper adaptation.
-In the above form, the Goldstone theorem is true only if the condensed and normal phases have the same translational properties.
-When translational symmetry is also broken, the Goldstone mode appears at a zero frequency but at nonzero momentum, e.g., a crystal and a helical spin-density-wave ordering (see for discussion Refs.
-[17, 117]).
+5 According to Bogoliubov's $ideas^{3,4,15,107,112}$ in each condensed phase, in addition 6 to the normal process, there is an anomalous process (or processes) which can take 7 place because of the long-range internal field, with a corresponding propagator.
+8 Additionally, the Goldstone theorem18 states that, in a system in which a continuous symmetry is broken (i.e., a system such that the ground state is not invariant 10 under the operations of a continuous unitary group whose generators commute with 11 the Hamiltonian), there exists a collective mode with frequency vanishing, as the 12 momentum goes to zero.
+For many-particle systems on a lattice, this statement 13 needs a proper adaptation.
+In the above form, the Goldstone theorem is true only 14 if the condensed and normal phases have the same translational properties.
+When 15 translational symmetry is also broken, the Goldstone mode appears at a zero fre-16 quency but at nonzero momentum, e.g., a crystal and a helical spin-density-wave 17 ordering (see for discussion Refs.
+17 and 117).
+18

-The antiferromagnetic state is characterized by a spatially changing component of magnetization which varies in such a way that the net magnetization of the system is zero.
-The concept of antiferromagnetism of localized spins which is based on the Heisenberg model and the two-sublattice Neel ground state is relatively well founded contrary to the antiferromagnetism of delocalized or itinerant electrons.
-The itinerant-electron picture is the alternative conceptual picture for magnetism [118].
-In the antiferromagnetic many-body problem there is an additional "symmetry broken" aspect [17, 117].
-For an antiferromagnet, contrary to ferromagnet, the one-electron Hartree-Fock potential can violate the translational crystal symmetry.
-The period of the antiferromagnetic spin structure L is greater than the lattice constant a.
-The Hartree-Fock is the simplest approximation but neglects the important dynamical part.
-To include the dynamics one should take into consideration the correlation effects.
+The AFM state is characterized by a spatially changing component of magneti-19 zation which varies in such a way that the net magnetization of the system is zero.
+20 The concept of antiferromagnetism of localized spins which is based on the Heisen-21 berg model and the two-sublattice Neel ground state is relatively well-founded 22 contrary to the antiferromagnetism of delocalized or itinerant electrons.
+The 23 itinerant-electron picture is the alternative conceptual picture for magnetism.118 24 In the AFM many-body problem, there is an additional "symmetry broken" 25 aspect.^{17,117} For an antiferromagnet, contrary to ferromagnet, the one-electron 26 Hartree-Fock potential can violate the translational crystal symmetry.
+The pe-27 riod of the AFM spin structure L is greater than the lattice constant a.
+The 28 Hartree-Fock is the simplest approximation but neglects the important dynamical 29 part.
+To include the dynamics one should take into consideration the correlation 30 effects.
+31

-The anomalous propagators for an interacting many-fermion system corresponding to the ferromagnetic (FM), antiferromagnetic (AFM), and superconducting (SC) long-range ordering are given by
+The anomalous propagators for an interacting many-fermion system corresponding to FM, AFM and SC long-range ordering are given by

-$$FM: G{fm} \sim \langle \langle a{k\sigma}; a{k-\sigma}^{\dagger} \rangle \rangle, \tag{90}$$ $$AFM: G{afm} \sim \langle \langle a{k+Q\sigma}; a{k+Q'\sigma'}^{\dagger} \rangle \rangle,$$ $$SC: G{sc} \sim \langle \langle a{k\sigma}; a{-k-\sigma} \rangle \rangle.$$
+$$FM: G{fm} \sim \langle \langle a{k\sigma}; a{k-\sigma}^{\dagger} \rangle \rangle,$$

+$$AFM: G{afm} \sim \langle \langle a{k+Q\sigma}; a{k+Q'\sigma'}^{\dagger} \rangle \rangle,$$

+$$SC: G{sc} \sim \langle \langle a{k\sigma}; a{-k-\sigma} \rangle \rangle.$$ (90)

 In the spin-density-wave case, a particle picks up a momentum Q - Q' from scattering against the periodic structure of the spiral (nonuniform) internal field, and has its spin changed from σ to σ' by the spin-aligning character of the internal field.
-The Long-Range-Order (LRO) parameters are: